Tips to Move House Sustainably: 8 Ways of Making Your Move More Sustainable

 3. Plan Your Move Early

 The earlier you start planning your move, the better.
 You can better know how many boxes you will need, the long-term storage needs, and where to store them.
 It is important to think about where you will store your belongings before packing.
+A packing calculator can be especially helpful at this stage.

 Early planning also helps you find a certified and licensed mover to do business in your area.
 You also don’t want to rush around trying to figure all this out at the last minute.
 You will also devise a strategy to dispose of your old items.